Algebraic and logistic investigations on free lattices: The deductive calculus of ramified type logic.

 At this\deutsch{hierbei}, negations may remain unchanged.
 But if one wants to extend the duality also to the theorems, then in addition\deutsch{noch} $a$~must always be swapped with~$\neg a$ and 0~with~1.

-(F)~It suffices to restrict oneself to ``proper'' formulas, i.e.\ to formulas that contain neither~0 nor~1.
+(F)~It suffices to restrict oneself to ``proper'' formulae, i.e.\ to formulae that contain neither~0 nor~1.
 If $c$~is proper, then we write~$\IMP c$ instead of~$1\IMP c$ and $c\IMP$ instead of~$c\IMP0$.
 We write~$\IMP$ instead of~$1\IMP 0$.
-If in addition\deutsch{noch} we leave aside the theorems~$0\IMP c$ and~$c\IMP1$, then we obtain a calculus in which only proper formulas occur\deutsch{vorkommen}.
+If in addition\deutsch{noch} we leave aside the theorems~$0\IMP c$ and~$c\IMP1$, then we obtain a calculus in which only proper formulae occur\deutsch{vorkommen}.
 We call this calculus the ``proper deductive calculus''.